 ReST currently converts into HTML and LaTeX, but the LaTeX support is somewhat limited due to its late addition.
 Overall, ReST has taken curiously long to produce important utilities, taken the size of the project (in people).
 ReST is implemented in Python.

 Markdown also feels well thought out.
 However, it is quite HTML-centric, and not extensible as far as I know.
 It has many ease-of-use niceties.
 Markdown is a Perl script, AFAIK.
+Markdown is nowadays immensely popular, and its lack of extensibility and design is starting to show very badly.
+Also, it doesn't have markup for description lists, which are one of the coolest constructions around.
+(This, unlike other things in this comparison, is undisputable. :))

 (Markdown has a (Python) utility to produce Markdown documents out of HTML.
 I expect HTML to become some kind of lingua franca among structured texts in the long run.)